HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/limitations.md

 ## Service scope

 - The IQ backend server is designed specifically for WebSocket-based AI integration and session management.
-- The service manages only conversation state and AI communication orchestration. <!--Is this accurate?
-"The service functions exclusively as a message router between the client browser and the AI model while maintaining the active chat session history."
-The original text seems a bit confusing-->
+- The service manages session state, conversation messages, and orchestration between the client, LLMs, and MCP servers.
 - The service does not replace or alter existing DX Core functionality.

 ## Integrator

-- Operations canceled through the user interface cannot instantly stop background tools that are already running.
-Use the **Cancel** button to stop processing safely.
-Closing the browser window or reloading the page while background operations are running cause incomplete or inconsistent data states.
+- If a browser or tab is closed, or if a network issue occurs, background MCP Server tools that have already started may not stop immediately.
+Use the **Cancel** button to stop processing safely, and then ask the LLM in chat to undo or correct any partial changes if needed.
+Closing the browser window or reloading the page while background operations are running can result in incomplete or inconsistent data states.

 ## AI Model